 Hello, my name is Akram Daruki, but I go by Samira.
-I am a second-year Ph.D. student in School of Computing at the University of Utah.
+I am a third-year Ph.D. student in School of Computing at the University of Utah.
 I work under supervision of

 Suresh Venkatasubramanian.
 My research interest is mainly on Algorithms and Computational Geometry, especially Designing Algorithms under Uncertainity.